Montana Deed Forms for Real Estate Transfers

 Does Montana Require Any Additional Forms When Recording a Deed?

 Montana deeds require a transfer certificate, and some deeds also require a form detailing the transfer of any water rights.

 All Montana deeds filed for recording must include a realty transfer certificate (Form RTC)—a form the Department of Revenue publishes.31 Montana uses Form RTC to obtain sale price data for consistent property tax assessments.32

 Form RTC provides details about the transfer—including the consideration provided for the property (usually the sale price).
 Montana exempts certain deeds from disclosing the sale price.
 The completed form filed with an exempt deed must identify the applicable exemption.

 The person who completes Form RTC must sign the document, and the seller and buyer must both review the completed form for accuracy.

-Note: A realty transfer certificate need not be filed when recording a Montana transfer-on-death (TOD) deed.
-The beneficiary completes and submits Form RTC—along with a copy of the recorded TOD deed and the owner’s death certificate—when the owner dies.
+Attorney Practice Note: A realty transfer certificate need not be filed when recording a Montana transfer-on-death (TOD) deed.
+When the owner dies, the beneficiary completes and submits Form RTC along with a copy of the recorded TOD deed and the owner’s death certificate.

 Deeds Exempt from Sale Price Disclosure

 Montana requires Form RTC with all deeds that transfer title to real estate.
 However, a sale-price disclosure within Form RTC is not required for transfers of agricultural land and for several categories of deeds “that are not arm’s-length transactions.”33